rvarago/rvarago.github.io/_posts/2024-04-04-connect-to-unpublished-port-on-docker-container.md

 It didn't work.
 There's nothing listening on `localhost:80`!

 Sure, that's expected.
-We didn't publish the container's port `80` onto our host.
+We didn't publish the container's port `80` onto our host and therefore we couldn't reach the service.

-At this point, we could simply re-run the container with the port published, say `-p 8080:80` to expose `80` inside the container to `8080` on our host, or even build a new image with thr changes we wanted and start a new container from that.
+At this point, we could simply re-run the container with the port published, say `-p 8080:80` to expose `80` inside the container to `8080` on our host, or even build a new image with the changes we wanted and start a new container from that.
 However, we'd lose the changes we've made so far to the container and that might not be acceptable.
 We'd prefer to keep the changes throughout the experimentation session.

-There are different options to proceed (commit the container, shell out to iptables, etc.), but we're going to limit ourselves to just two.
+There are different options to proceed (commit the container, shell out to iptables and manually add the necessary rules, etc.), but we're going to limit ourselves to just two.

 ## Connecting to the container's IP